 According to statistics issued by Quebec’s ministère de la Sécurité publique, almost 4,800 residential buildings were damaged by fires in 2015, causing material losses estimated at a little less than $215 million.
 A lot of these fires can be attributed to fireplace ashes that were not disposed of properly or to the misuse of a heating unit.
 Here is some advice so that you don’t become part of those statistics.

 Here’s what to do to dispose of fireplace ashes safely:

 1. Use a metal trowel to remove ashes from the fireplace.
-Never vacuum ashes unless you made sure they are cold.
+Never vacuum ashes.

 2. Throw your ashes away in a metal container with a raised bottom and a mechanical lid.
 Using a fireproof container is essential because ashes can stay hot for more than 72 hours.